alejandr088/holbertonschool-simple_shell/README.md

 <summary><h3>Files</h3></summary>
 The following files are included in this repository:

-[README.md](#README.md): This file, providing documentation for the simple shell
+[README.md](#README.md): This file, providing documentation for the simple shell.

-man_1_simple_shell: A manual page for the simple shell, detailing its usage and features [AUTHORS](#AUTHORS): A file listing all individuals who have contributed content to the repository, following the format specified in Docker
+[AUTHORS](#AUTHORS): A file listing all individuals who have contributed content to the repository, following the format specified in Docker.

 [main.h](#main.h): A header file containing all function prototypes, macros, definintions/includes and global variables.

 [main.c](#main.c): An entry point program for the custom shell.

 [hell.c](#hell.h): A set of functions needed to execute and tokenize the user input.

 [find_path.c](#find_path.c): A function to handle the PATH and FORK.
 </details>